A close up of egg vitrification

 The course runs over a period of one year, from October to September, incorporating the three University of Oxford terms: Michaelmas, Hilary and Trinity.
 Fundamental reproductive science and laboratory methods/practical skills are taught in the first term (Michaelmas) over five discrete modules.
 Applied and clinical aspects are delivered in the second term (Hilary) over a further set of five modules.
 Each module is delivered over a period of one to three weeks and together, the ten modules comprise the ‘core content’ of the course.
 The third term (Trinity) is extended to allow sufficient time for a high quality laboratory research project.

 The department places significant emphasis on the acquisition of practical laboratory skills.
 A particular strength of the course is that you will be trained individually on micromanipulation and laser biopsy equipment using training beads, mouse oocytes, human sperm and surplus human oocytes when available.
 You will spend significant amounts of time with Oxford Fertility following senior clinicians in the clinic, and embryologists in the IVF laboratory.
-You will also spend time with junior/trainee embryologists to discuss career options, writing CVs and preparing for interviews and you will meet visiting clinicians and embryologists from other leading UK IVF clinics.
+You will also spend time with junior/trainee embryologists to discuss career options, writing CVs and you will meet visiting clinicians and embryologists from other leading UK IVF clinics.
 The department’s staff will also provide significant insight into the legal issues surrounding ART, along with quality management, ethics and ISO-accreditation.
 You will attend professional development seminars covering a wide range of topics including medical ethics, communication and presentation skills and experimental design.

 Supervision